 Language of the Birds

 In 1987, the last song of the now-extinct Moho bird was recorded: a call to a mate who would never answer again.
 A song projected into the void.
-For creator Reza Mirabi, that sound evoked an unexpected memory of a text he had learnt as a child – Mantiq ut-Tayr, or The Conference of the Birds, a twelfth-century Sufi poem.
+For creator Reza Mirabi, that sound evoked a memory of a text he had learnt as a child – Mantiq ut-Tayr, or The Conference of the Birds, a twelfth-century Sufi poem.
 In it, birds from all over the world gather around a single question: How do we respond to a world that seems to be falling apart?

 A question that has lost none of its urgency.